 Impact

 An infinite loop bug exists in the Linux kernel’s ntfs3 filesystem driver.
-When a malformed NTFS image contains an ATTR_LIST attribute with zero data size, the driver attempts to allocate memory for it, discovers an inconsistent state, and repeatedly reloads and re‑enumerates the attribute list.
+When a malformed NTFS image contains an ATTR_LIST attribute with zero data size, the driver attempts to allocate memory for it, encounters an inconsistent state, and repeatedly reloads and re‑enumerates the attribute list.
 This causes the mount operation to hang indefinitely, effectively denying service to the affected volume.

 Affected Systems